-It’s great to get outdoors and collect natural elements of the season that can add a little post-holiday cheer to your entryway.
+Get outdoors to collect natural elements of the season so you can add a little holiday cheer to your front door.

 Look for interestingly shaped twigs and bare branches to shape your wreath.
 For a pop of festive color, collect possumhaw stems, ashe juniper berries and Texas mountain laurel’s red beans.
-Acorns from bur, red, live and Monterrey oak trees will add an earthy touch.
+Acorns from bur, red, live and Monterrey oak trees add an earthy touch.
 There are also great greenery choices for this wreath including rosemary, evergreen sumac, ashe juniper (if you’re not allergic), cenizo, bay laurel, agarita and yaupon holly.
-If you use agarita or holly, be mindful of how sharp they are.
+If you use agarita or Burford holly, be mindful of how sharp they are.

 Your design will be unique to what you like and gather.
 Let the natural elements stand on their own.
 Symmetrical or asymmetrical — go with your gut and let your materials lead the way.